 In addition, Dr. Thomas Armstrong, the executive director of the American Institute for Learning and Human Development, described Kovalik's model as the closest thing to a unified theory of learning he has seen.
 He has authored more than a dozen books about human learning and is a colleague of Harvard's Howard Gardner, the developer of the theory of multiple intelligences.
-Dr.

-Armstrong supported YPSA through multiple professional developments on the multiple intelligences and how they play a crucial role in everyday planning and teaching.
+Dr. Armstrong supported YPSA through multiple professional developments on the multiple intelligences and how they play a crucial role in everyday planning and teaching.
 Through the multiple intelligence trainings, teachers collaborate in grade level teams to plan using the eight multiple intelligence semantic mapping.
 In this manner, scholars learn a concept in eight different ways.
 Scholars are able to practice their different "Smarts."
-As such, they are more engaged with more learning opportunities. http://institute4learning.com

-Instead of looking at learning from an individual perspective, another group of researchers studied how schools organized themselves to produce learning.
+As such, they are more engaged with more learning opportunities. http://institute4learning.com how schools organized themselves to produce learning.
 They generally examined schools at which a high percentage of scholars were successful and then identified common variables.
 The U.S. Department of Education's recent study on charter schools, for example, concluded that the following elements were common to schools in their study: leading with a mission and staying mission-driven, strong accountability system, highly collegial culture focused on continuous improvement, supportive school environment, and parents engaged as real, not nominal, partners.